 Each month during your Monthly Check-In, you will be required to confirm your housing address, email and your phone number in the U.S. In addition, you will need to update AAG on the status of your program and your cultural exchange experience.

-If you have not received an email reminder from AAG about your Monthly Check-In, please contact our Support Department at supportinfo@allianceabroad.com.
-You may complete your Monthly Check-In at any time during your program by going to AAG Website: http://participants.allianceabroad.com/during-your-program/monthly-check-in/.
+You may complete your Monthly Check-In at any time during your program by going to AAG Website: www.participants.allianceabroad.com/mci

 PROGRAM EVALUATIONS

 INTERN/TRAINEE PROGRAM PARTICIPANTS ONLY: